Yes, it’s time for another one of my “The Best….” lists. one will highlight the websites I think are the best for teaching about geography.

 Number ten is sort of a tie between three sites that are good reference sites for students to use when they’re researching different countries.
 One is Fact Monster- Countries.
 Another is DK Online World Desk Reference.
 For DK you have to get a password, but it’s free, quick and easy to do so.
 My students, and I, have found these two sites very informative and accessible.
 The third one, though, I believe is slightly better because it appears to have more up-to-date data and it includes images.
 It’s called the World Info Zone.

 Eighth place is yet another tie between Zipskinny and HotPads.
 They both provide extensive demographic information about individual neighborhoods in the United States.
 Zipskinny presents in fairly straightforward text, while HotPads shows it more visually.
 You might find it useful to read my original posts about Zipskinny and HotPads to get a little more information on how the two compare with each other.

 Mythic Journeys is number seven.
-You can see, hear and read animated tales about creation myths from around the world at this site.
+You can see, hear and read animated tales about creation myths from around the world at site.
 These will certainly help students learn about different cultures.